secnnet/Splunk-Scripts/Splunk/bin/Bucket Sizing Script/README.md

 - `rep_factor_multiplier`: Replication factor multiplier for distributed Splunk environments.
 - `do_not_lose_data_flag`: Flag indicating whether to prioritize data retention over bucket size.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This script is licensed under the [MIT License](LICENSE).

 ## Disclaimer

 Please note that this script is provided as-is and OpenAI or the script author(s) cannot be held responsible for any issues or damages caused by its usage.
 Always test the script in a non-production environment before applying any changes to your Splunk deployment.